bmwise14/bmwise14.github.io/_posts/2021-03-14-logistic-regression.md

 How do we get the best weights that fit the data in the most accurate way?
 We have to do some optimization or maximum likelihood estimation!

 What the heck is that?
 In the most simple terms, you need to find the results on your data that best minimize the error in your predictions from the actual class.
 This must be done by just picking weights and seeing what happens.
-Then you update them and repeat.
+Then you update them and repeat until you get the best fit.
 When you get the best weights you can, you stick with them.
 This is what all the model training is.
 Let's get into it.

+Maximum Likelihood Estimation is your objective function.
+It is a method of estimating the parameters of a probability distribution by maximizing a likelihood function, so that under the assumed statistical model the observed data is most probable.
+What are the actual functions?
+You can maximize the likelihood of your data with an equation called log-likelihood.
+The inverse of maximimizing the likelihood of your data is to minimize the loss on your output.
+This is done using a **cost function**.
+There are a number of these cost functions in machine learning.
+In linear regression our cost function is mean squared error, and we use a an iterative algorithm to minimize the sum of the squared residuals.

+However, with logistic regression, things are a little different.
+We must use the **Cross-Entropy Loss function** or use the **Log Loss function (Negative log-likelihood loss)**.
+If you are using cross-entropy loss, you are maximizing the log-likelihood, but minimizing the binary-cross entropy.
+If you use negative log-likelihood function, you are minimizing the loss and performing maximium likelihood estimation.
+Log Loss is typically applied in the case of binary classification problems, whereas Cross-Entropy loss can be applied to multi-class classification.